 Finally, the vehicle is prepped for collection or delivery.
-Your Seattle or Bellevue auto collision repair center will contact you so they can discuss the collision repair process in person.
+Your Seattle auto collision repair center will contact you so they can discuss the collision repair process in person.
 You should be provided with a detailed and itemized list of all repairs and parts involved in the car work.
 The technician will also give you the final computation of the expenses with a complete breakdown of the items.

 You should perform your own inspection on the exterior and interior of the car to see if everything is done well.
 A representative from the auto body repair center will be present to accommodate your concerns.
 Don’t take the keys until you’ve ensured that you’re satisfied with the collision repair.
 Never hesitate to point out any glitches you notice along the way.